Admissions - (download an application)

 - Download an application here or call 804-627-5408 to receive an application through the mail.

-- • Submit completed application, $ 50.00 application fee and completed application materials before the deadline posted for that application period.
+- Submit completed application, $ 50.00 application fee (only check or money order is accepted) and completed application materials before the deadline posted for that application period.

 Candidates must meet the following minimum academic requirements for consideration.